History of the Jews in Cologne: Comeback

 Until the French annexion of Cologne in 1794, following the French Revolution, no Jew was permitted to settle in Cologne.
 The Napoleonic Code included equality before the law, rights of individual freedom and the separation of church and state.
-The Government Commissioner Rudler, in his proclamation of June 21, 1798 to the inhabitants of the conquered territory announced:

-"Whatever smacks of slavery is abolished.
+The Government Commissioner Rudler, in his proclamation of June 21, 1798 to the inhabitants of the conquered territory announced: "Whatever smacks of slavery is abolished.
 Only before God will you have to give an accounting of your religious beliefs.
 Your civic rights will no longer depend upon your creeds.
 Whatever these are, they will be tolerated without distinctions and enjoy equal protection."

 A few months earlier, Joseph Isaac of Mühlheim on the Rhine had sought civic rights from the Magistracy of Cologne.
 Since he presented favorable evidence of his previous conduct and also proved that he would not become a burden to the city because of poverty, permission was granted to him on March 16, 1798, to settle in Cologne.
 The rest of his requests for civic rights were refused because French regulations had not yet come into force.
 He was followed by Samuel Benjamin Cohen of Bonn, son of the Chief Rabbi Simha Brunem.
-At the same time, the 17-year-old Salomon Oppenheim, Jr. moved his businesses from Bonn to Cologne.
-He belonged to the families who built the first Cologne community of Modern Times.
-Oppenheim, Jr. traded with cotton, linen, oil, wine and tobacco but his main activity was banking.
+At the same time, the 17-year-old Salomon Oppenheim Jr. moved his businesses from Bonn to Cologne.
+He belonged to the families who built the first Cologne community of modern times.
+Oppenheim Jr. traded with cotton, linen, oil, wine and tobacco but his main activity was banking.
 Already in 1810 his bank was the second largest in Cologne after "Abraham Schaffhausen".
-Within the new Cologne Jewish community, Oppenheim, Jr. took an outstanding position in the social and political life.
+Within the new Cologne Jewish community, Oppenheim Jr. took an outstanding position in the social and political life.
 He was in charge of the community school but he was also the deputy of the Cologne community, who sent him to the congress of Jewish Notables in Paris in 1806–1807.

 A modest hall of prayer was built inside the court of the former Monastery of St. Clarissa in Glockengasse.
 The land was bought by Benjamin Samuel Cohen, one of the Jewish communal leaders in the early 1800s, taking advantage of a property sale by the French tax-office.
-Even if in those times a row of Jewish business people experienced an economic and social rise—Oppenheim Jr. was elected unanimously to be a member of the Chamber of Commerce and had for the first time as a Jew a public office—their legal status was unsecure.
+Even if in those times a row of Jewish business people experienced an economic and social rise—Oppenheim Jr. was elected unanimously to be a member of the Chamber of Commerce and had for the first time as a Jew a public office—their legal status was insecure.